Worst of Humberto to steer east of Bahamas, U.S. but surf may be dangerous

 Since Humberto formed so far to the east, impact on the Bahamas and the United States will be minuscule when compared to that of Dorian.

 As of 5 p.m.
-EDT Saturday, Tropical Storm Humberto was located about 70 miles north of Great Abaco Island, Bahamas, and was moving toward the northwest at 7 mph.
-Maximum sustained winds were near 50 mph with higher gusts.
+EDT Sunday, Tropical Storm Humberto was located about 210 miles north-northwest of Great Abaco Island, Bahamas, and was moving toward the north at 6 mph.
+Maximum sustained winds were near 70 mph with higher gusts.

-AccuWeather meteorologists expect Humberto to take a sharp curved path to the northwest, north and then the northeast in the coming days, which will keep the center northeast of the Bahamas and well to the east of Florida and south of Georgia and the Carolinas.
+AccuWeather meteorologists expect Humberto to take a sharp curved path to the north and then the northeast early this week, which will keep the center well off the Southeast coast.

 The majority of the showers, thunderstorms and strongest winds associated with Humberto are skewed to the north and east of the center.

-However, given the scope of damage and those who are now homeless on the northern islands, even tropical storm conditions for a brief time can be a significant set back.

-While Humberto will gain some strength this weekend, that process will be slow enough so that the northern Bahamas should not experience hurricane-force winds.
-Humberto is forecast to become a hurricane on Sunday or Sunday night.
+This has largely spared the areas of the northern Bahamas that were hardest hit by Dorian from Humberto's worst wind and rain.

-As a result of the anticipated winds and rainfall, the AccuWeather RealImpact Scale is less than one for the northern Bahamas.
+As a result, the AccuWeather RealImpact Scale is less than one for the northern Bahamas.

-People over the central and northern Bahamas should still expect an uptick in squalls, which can bring brief downpours and strong wind gusts to tropical storm-force into Sunday.

-This is especially the case on the Dorian-ravaged islands of Abaco and Grand Bahama, where many are without shelter and recovery operations are in the early stages.
+Humberto is forecast to become a hurricane as it moves away from the Bahamas into Monday.

 How will Humberto impact the U.S.?

-Since Humberto has a broad circulation, stiff onshore winds will affect the Florida coast into Sunday and some gusty squalls will spiral ashore.

-Farther north from Georgia to the southeastern Carolina coast, winds will parallel the shoreline, but some gusty squalls can brush beach communities through this weekend.
-An isolated waterspout cannot be ruled-out.

-The main threat from Humberto on the U.S. will be for rough surf, frequent and dangerous rip currents and rough seas outside of the Intercoastal Waterway into early next week.
+The main threat from Humberto on the U.S. will be for rough surf, frequent and dangerous rip currents outside of the Intercoastal Waterway early this week.

-Away from refreshing winds along the immediate coast, the Southeast will remain in a hot and humid, late-summer weather pattern this weekend.
-However, some cooler and less humid air may be drawn southward along the Eastern seaboard and the Appalachians assisted by Humberto's distant circulation by midweek.

-At some point, a non-tropical storm may attempt to pull Humberto closer to the Atlantic coast of the U.S. later next week, but the system may never get closer than a few hundred miles to Cape Cod, Massachusetts.
+At some point, a non-tropical storm may attempt to pull Humberto closer to the Atlantic coast of the U.S. later in the week, but the system may never get closer than a few hundred miles to Cape Cod, Massachusetts.

 Humberto likely to pass near Bermuda